-To help meet this target, Prime Minister Tony Blair, introduced new vehicle taxes that favoured diesels, thanks to their comparatively low CO2 emissions.
+To help meet this target, then Prime Minister Tony Blair introduced new vehicle taxes that favoured diesels, thanks to their comparatively low CO2 emissions.
 When compared to petrol cars, diesel appeared to be the greener solution.

 Why were diesel cars considered green?

 In the late nineties, electrically injected common-rail fuel systems were being developed for mass production.
 Pioneered by the Fiat group, but later acquired by Robert Bosch GmbH, the modern common-rail injection was an evolution on technology that had been around since the sixties.